WIRRAL CLASSIC CAR CLUB RULES & REGULATIONS

 b) Receive a report of the activities of the club during the said year.

+AGENDA.
 When members wish a matter to be discussed at a General Meeting, the text of such matters shall be sent to the Secretary at least 14 days before the date of such meetings, so that it may be included in the Agenda.
 A copy of the Agenda shall be sent to each member at least five days prior to the meeting, but the fact that any member has not received a copy of the Agenda shall not invalidate the proceedings.
-No business which is not included in the Agenda shall be discussed at the meeting unless every member present is in favour thereof.
+No business which has not been included in the Agenda shall be discussed at the meeting unless every member present is in favour thereof.

+22. RIGHTS TO BE PRESENT.
 Only paid up Club members can take part in General Meetings.

+26. COPIES OF RULES.
 Every member shall be furnished with a copy of the club rules and regulations on election.

+TROPHIES.
 Club trophies remain the property of the club and shall be returned to the secretary on demand.